 by Steen Ellemose

 This range of rods is considered one of the most successful from The House of Hardy.
 It was introduced in 1962, as a replacement of the legendary C.C. de France range, and they were available up to 1972.
-The Phantom series of rods was designed by W. F. Hardy, and was one of the first series to be made without close wraps.
-The silk was black, with a red end.
+The Phantom series of rods was designed by James Hardy, and was one of the few series to be made without close wraps.
+The silk was black, with a red tipping.
 On most models, the reelseat was “Housed butt cap & sliding ring”, which is very light and holds the reel securely.
-In some catalogues the rods appear with “W housing, ring and butt cap”, a system, which also is very light, and mostly known from the aforementioned C.C. de France rods.
+In the catalogues 1964 – 1967 the 10′ rod appears with “W housing, ring and butt cap”, a system, which also is very light, and mostly known from the aforementioned C.C. de France rods.
+Some models was reintroduced as “build to order” in the catalogues of 1989, 1992 and 1997.

-For some of the earlier years, the brand Hollocona is used in the catalogues and on the rods, but later the brand Palakona is used.
-Hollocona was reserved for rods with a hollow blank, which is made to decrease the weight of the rod.
-Mr. Henning V. Jakobsen kindly has informed me, that he has owned two 8’ Phantom, one a Palakona and one a Hollocona.
+For the Phantom rods from 1962 – 1966 , the brand Hollokona is used in the catalogues and on the rods, Hollokona was reserved for rods with a hollow-build blank, which is made to decrease the weight of the rod.
+From 1967 the brand Hollokona is not used any more and the brand Palakona is used on all the Hardy top quality cane build rods.
+Mr. Henning V. Jakobsen kindly has informed me, that he has owned two 8’ Phantom, one a Palakona and one a Hollokona.
 The weight was the same, but the centre of gravity, was placed differently.

 Phantom rods was available in these models: